bphimmala/bphimmala/README.md

 I'm a 4th year full-time student at UCR.
 I major in Computer Engineering at Marlan and Rosemary Bounrs College of Engineering.

-I'm looking to get an internship in the tech🐱‍💻, computer💻, and/or gaming🎮 field within the next few years.
-I have a strong passion for all these things and I would like to hone my abilities and improve in any way I can to prepare.
+I'm looking to get a full-time position or internship in the tech🐱‍💻, computer💻, and/or gaming🎮 field.
+I would like to put my abilities and skills to work to enhance the industry as best as I can.

 Other passions I have include 🌱environmental conservation🌱 and 🎨art🖊️.
 I haven't had much time to contribute to these passions recently, but I do hope I can intertwine my love for computers with conservation and art to one day help the future and our planet.